Peter Block (ice hockey)

-Peter Block (1933 - December 13, 2015) was a co-founder and former-owner of the National Hockey League's Pittsburgh Penguins.
-He was a part of the team's ownership for just one season, selling in his share in 1968.
-Block rejoined the ownership group in 1971, though, and kept his stake until the team went bankrupt in 1975.
-He relocated to California in the mid-1980s to start a business venture and died on December 13, 2015, at his home in Santa Monica from cancer.
+Peter Block (1933 – December 13, 2015) was a co-founder of the National Hockey League's Pittsburgh Penguins.
+He co-owned the team for only one season before selling his shares in 1968.
+In 1971, Block rejoined the ownership group and retained his stake until the team went bankrupt in 1975.
+He relocated to California in the mid-1980s to start a business venture.